Traumatic Brain Injury Center

 Minneapolis MN 55415

 The Traumatic Brain Injury Center at Hennepin County Medical Center offers comprehensive, multidisciplinary patient care, education and research to serve people who have sustained a traumatic brain injury (TBI).
 We provide a full range of state-of-the-art medical and rehabilitative services.
-Our expertise spans the entire continuum of care for adult and pediatric TBI patients, from prevention to emergency care, neurosurgery, critical care, rehabilitation and the Mild to Moderate Traumatic Brain Injury Clinic.
+Our expertise spans the entire continuum of care for adult and pediatric TBI patients, from prevention to emergency care, neurosurgery, critical care, rehabilitation and the Traumatic Brain Injury Outpatient Program.

 Each year the staff within the Traumatic Brain Injury Center cares for over 2,000 patients.
 We are here to provide you with nationally recognized medical expertise, advanced technology and committed, compassionate care from all members of our team.
 Hennepin County Medical Center is the #1 hospital in the state of Minnesota for admitting TBI patients and has been so for many years.